louis-hildebrand/sirop-hls/README.md

 pip install -r requirements.txt
 ```

-To measure the resource utilization for each benchmark, run
+To measure the resource utilization for each benchmark, run the following command.
+It will take a long time.
+The raw data will be placed in [results/](./results).
 ```shell
 python src/test/python/aetherling_measure.py
 ```

-To plot the results, run
+To plot the results, run the following command.
+This will plot whatever is in the [results/](./results) directory, so you do not need to re-run the measurements if you just want to see the plot.
+The plot will also be placed in [results/](./results).
 ```shell
 python src/test/python/aetherling_plot.py
 ```

-The raw data and plots will be placed in [results/](./results).

 ## Documentation